 Finally, there will likely be some projects that have passed the deadline to send preliminary notice and/or file a lien.
 These should not be forgotten and automatically written off, however.
 Sending a demand letter, or sending a Notice of Intent to Lien, can provide a huge benefit.
 These documents can be very effective in procuring payment, even on stale accounts.

-By cleaning up your old accounts, setting goals, and strictly following a robust credit policy, 2014 can be your best year ever.
+By cleaning up your old accounts, setting goals, and strictly following a robust credit policy, this next year can be your best year ever.